-It is hard to keep white tile clean because it shows dirt, hair, and other types of debris easily, especially if those who use the tiled shower have dark-colored hair.
+Are white tiles hard to keep clean?
+Yes!
+It’s quite hard to keep white tile clean because white tiles show dirt, hair, and other types of debris easily, especially if those who use the tiled shower have dark-colored hair.
 This means that you will have to clean a bathroom with white tile more often than bathrooms with slightly darker tile.

 While white tile makes a room seem bigger and brighter, it also is quick to show off the dirt that is on it.
 If you have white tile in your bathroom, plan to clean it 2 or more times per week to keep these areas looking clean.

 Overall, when it comes to white tiles, it’s easy to clean them because you can see the mess and bathroom cleaning products work well.
 However, you’ll need to clean them more frequently than other colored tiles.

 Is Black Tile Hard to Keep Clean?